codercowboy/mingame/tasks.md

 # Features

+ * Level Editor tools: undo, eraser, object placing, play level, load level, save level
- * Make level editor
+ * level selection screen
  * Add tick to game
  * Give objects multiple sprites to animate based on ticks
  * Give objects a path of positions to move based on ticks
- * Improve rendering engine to be three-phase as described in the TODOs in the draw function
  * Add ability for blocks to be chained to other blocks and dissapear when one a position is touched
- * Allow multiple players in level
  * After user completes tutorial, fade to menu screen w/ options: play, select level, edit level, credits
- * Make level editor IAP
  * Add ability to share levels via copy/paste
  * Add ability to share levels via email
  * Create level submission email mingame@codercowboy.com, add ability to submit levels